knuckleswtf/scribe-docs/laravel/20-migrating-v4.md

   ): ?array
   ```

 - There's a new instance property, `public ?ExtractedEndpointData $endpointData;`.
 You can add this anywhere in your class.
-It's not used for anything, and it's not set in the constructor, so you can ignore it, but it's a handy container to retrieve the endpoint being processed without having to pass it around.
+It's not used for anything, and it's not set in the constructor, so you can ignore it, but it's a handy container to set/retrieve the endpoint being processed without having to pass it around.

 ## Blade templates